SEBI recruitment 2022: Apply for Officer Grade A posts at sebi.gov.in

 SEBI has invited online applications for recruitment to the post of Officer Grade A (Assistant Manager) 2022.

 The Securities and Exchange Board of India (SEBI) has invited online applications for recruitment to the post of Officer Grade A (Assistant Manager) 2022 for the Information Technology Stream.
-Candidates can apply for the vacancies on the official website sebi.gov.in.
+Candidates can apply for the vacancies on the official website sebi.gov.in till July 31.

+The Phase I online examination and Paper 1 of the Phase II examination will be held on August 27, 2022.
+The Paper 2 of the Phase II examination will be conducted on September 24, 2022, and the Phase III interview dates will be intimated later.

 The recruitment drive aims to fill up a total of 24 vacancies